Data is the new gold. Back in the days of the Wild West, robbers would target trains they knew were carrying bullion and other valuables.

 It’s this conundrum that gave birth to the password manager.
 Rather than remembering multiple user/pass combos, you get one master login.
 At first glance, that doesn’t seem like a safe solution, as one successful hack would expose everything.

 However, password managers issue complex passwords that are extremely difficult to hack.
 On top of this, the manager encrypts all passwords contained within the program.
 Any attempt to hack data without logging in would only yield unintelligible gibberish.

 Every day, hackers – of the white and black hat variety – uncover vulnerabilities in widely-used applications.
 The former race to stay ahead of their sociopathic cousins.
 Most of the time, they succeed.
 Because of white hats, software developers regularly release patches that keep out the black hats.

-As we speak, malicious actors maybe checking the version numbers of software you use.
+As we speak, malicious actors maybe check the version numbers of the software you use.
 By installing updates as soon as they arrive, you can keep your systems safe from known exploits.

 (3) Setting up an effective firewall